gndrmnn/nodepool/doc/source/configuration.rst

 Both `boot-timeout` and `launch-timeout` keys are optional.
 The `boot-timeout` key defaults to 60 seconds and `launch-timeout` key will default to 3600 seconds.

+The `ipv6-preferred` key is optional.
+If it is set to True, nodepool will try to find ipv6 in public net first as the ip address for ssh connection to build snapshot images and create jenkins slave definition.
+If ipv6 is not found or the key is not specified or set to False, ipv4 address will be used.

 The optional `networks` section may be used to specify custom Neutron networks that get attached to each node.
 You can specify